margaretstorey/startup2022/milestone 3 - public beta.md

 # Milestone 3 - Final Presentation (Public Beta)

-We are happy to invite you to present your third milestone at **ECS 660**, Friday 02/12/2016 at 1:30pm until 4:30pm.
+We are happy to invite you to present your third milestone at **ECS 104**, TBD at 1:30pm until 4:30pm.

 In this meeting, you'll have the opportunity to present the beta version of your project and share your experience with each other (as well as additional guests).